peterosterlund2/texel/readme.txt

   Strength can be smoothly adjusted between playing random legal moves (0) and playing at full strength (1000).

+UCI_LimitStrength, UCI_Elo

+  These are standard UCI options to reduce the playing strength and should be handled by the GUI.
+Internally the Elo value is converted to a Strength value, so the Strength option has no effect when UCI_LimitStrength is enabled.

 MaxNPS

   If set to a value larger than 0, Texel will not search faster than this many